chienchuanw/django-template/README.md

 2. `$ python manage.py setup_periodic_task --int <minutes>` to create a scheduled task of updating CSV with given minutes.
 Default update interval is 3 minutes.
 3. `$ make celery-worker` to start celery worker for launch the tasks from tasks.py.
 4. `$ make celery-beat` to enable scheduled task which will auto-run the task base on its interval.

+Additionally, if you want to change the interval of an existing schedule task:

+1. `$ python manage.py update_periodic_task --name <task name> --int <new interval>`